pumpkinsalad5/INFO4730RepositoryProject/README.md

 # INFO4730RepositoryProject

 This repository includes 5 datasets and their metadata.
 The datasets contain product data for newly reported drugs in the Medicaid Drug Rebate Program.
-The datasets are sorted by month and include the metadata in a correlating folder. <br>
+The datasets are in a full collection with a metadata folder, but they are also sorted by month and include the metadata in a correlating folder. <br>

 The 5 datasets cover these dates:<br>
 - 01/20/25 to 01/26/25